ColetteThomson/hotel_california/README.md

 * Terminal screenshot 1: [meal_options_1](assets/images/meal_choice_1_hotel_california.jpg)
 * Terminal screenshot 2: [meal_options_2](assets/images/meal_choice_2_hotel_california.jpg)

+### The Hotel California Bill section
-* The **Hotel California Bill** section prints to the terminal a cost breakdown of the user's various inputs:
+* Prints to the terminal a cost breakdown of the user's various inputs:
     * The **Customer Reservation** is comprised of the user's firstname and surname.
     * The user's chosen **Check-in Date** is displayed.
     * **Room Cost** is the sum of room type cost x number of nights.